Telehealth saved my life. Here’s how to make it even better

 After studying telehealth for three years, I have a few thoughts on how communities can start to formulate telehealth strategy.

 Reinventing the doctor visit.
 45 million Americans don’t have insurance.
-28% of U.S. men and 17% of women don’t have a personal doctor or healthcare provider.
-But an analysis by the Kaiser Family Foundation show higher rates for minorities, such as 33% of Hispanic women and 31% of African-American men.
+Twenty-eight percent of U.S. men and 17% of women don’t have a personal doctor or healthcare provider.
+But an analysis by the Kaiser Family Foundation shows higher rates for minorities, such as 33% of Hispanic women and 31% of African American men.
 What’s more, people of color have decades-long history of bias and abuse at the hands of healthcare.

 Community leaders should consider alternatives to the traditional doctor’s offices.
-43% of African-Americans have hypertension or high blood pressure.
+Forty-three percent of African Americans have hypertension or high blood pressure.
 Converting barbershops and hair salons into hypertension screening stations can work.

 Marrying chronic healthcare and home care.
-According to the CDC, six out of 10 people in the U.S. suffer from a chronic disease.
+According to the CDC, 6 out of 10 people in the U.S. suffer from a chronic disease.
 Four out of 10 people suffer from two.
 Diabetes is 60% more common in African Americans and the men are 50% more likely to get lung cancer.

 We should consider giving unserved communities the power to collectively negotiate deals with hospitals, insurers, and employers in which these entities underwrite broadband and telehealth infrastructure that the communities own.